 Now that we have email, the FFY is so much easier.
 Compose a carefully worded email, wait until one minute before you're due to leave the building, hit SEND - and run.
 No muss, no fuss.
-It's especially effective if you've got to simultaneously got to inform a lot of people that they haven't gotten the job, place on a workshop or other much coveted opportunity.
+It's especially effective if you've got to simultaneously got inform a lot of people that they haven't gotten a job, a place on a workshop or another coveted opportunity.
 SEND - and run.

-The problem with an FFY email is if you happen to be one of the recipients.
-Getting a Friday Fuck You can turn your exciting weekend into two days and three nights of homicidal sulking, cat kicking and relationship raddling.
-So, here's a few tips on how to cope with receiving a Friday Fuck You email.
+The problem with an FFY email comes with being one of the recipients.
+Getting a Friday Fuck You can turn your exciting weekend into long days and nights of homicidal sulking, cat kicking and relationship raddling.
+So, here's a few tips on how to cope with getting a Friday Fuck You email.
 First of all, don't take it personal.
 [Easy to type, much harder to do.]

 Don't look on it as a rejection, but as evidence maybe you weren't ready for this opening.
 Was your submission the very best thing you've ever done?
 Better than the dozens or even hundreds of other people's submissions?
 You'll never know, so don't torture yourself contemplating.
 Move the fuck on.
-You didn't get it, that's over, find something else to focus on.
+You didn't get it, that's over, find something else on which to focus.

 Remember that a lot of openings are driven by subjective judgements.
 I can guarantee your writing will not be beloved by everyone all the time.
-You will hear no far more often than you get that beautiful word, yes.
+You will hear NO far more often than you hear that beautiful word, yes.
 Deal with it.
-Sulking isn't helpful, isn't pretty, and won't get you want you most desire [unless you enjoy pissing off your nearest and dearest.]
+Sulking isn't helpful, it isn't pretty, and won't get you want you most desire [unless you enjoy pissing off your nearest and dearest.]

-Now, there's one long-term response that probably serves you best of all.
-It's no use if you get a Friday Fuck You email this afternoon, but it might help later: success is the best revenge.
-Try harder, write better, improve your skills, redouble your efforts, refocus your strategy - and you will succeed [talent permitting].
-When you do, remember back to this FFY.
+Now, there is one long-term response that will probably serve you best of all.
+It's no use on the day you get a Friday Fuck You email, but might help later: success is the best revenge.
+Try harder, write better, improve your skills, redouble your efforts, refocus your strategy - and you will eventually succeed [talent permitting].
+When you do, remember that FFY.

-Remember the burning pit of angst and self-hatred it threatened to scorch through your soul and psyche.
-Remember the lurch of disappointment, the quiet whimper of despair as your hope was crushed, the venomous urge to hunt down and kill those reponsible for your rejection.
+Remember the burning pit of angst and self-hatred that threatened to scorch your soul and psyche.
+Remember the lurch of disappointment, the quiet whimper of despair as hope was crushed, the venomous urge to hunt downl those reponsible for your rejection.
 Now, smile.
 You won through, despite everything.
 You proved something to yourself, and that's what counts.

 Lastly, don't begrudge other people their successes.
 Be happy for them.
 Jealousy and envy are cancer of the soul for writers.
 They will eat you up and spit you back out, bitter and jaded and no good to anyone, especially yourself.
 Celebrate the successes of your writer friends.
 One day you'll having that glorious moment, if you work hard enough.
 FFY?
 Get over it.
 Onwards!